jwilk-archive/curlspy/README.rst

-*curlspy* uses LD_PRELOAD tricks to discover which URLs are being accessed by applications linked to libcurl_, e.g. Gnash_.
+*curlspy* uses LD_PRELOAD tricks to discover which URLs are being accessed by applications linked to libcurl_, such as Gnash_.

 .. _libcurl:
    http://curl.haxx.se/